jnozzi/cocoadev.com/markdown/ObjectiveCQuadEdgeDataStructure.md

     -Delphi : "The Quad-Arc Data Structure" by C Gold

-General/TQuad = class
+TQuad = class
-   N : General/TQuad;
+   N : TQuad;
-   R : General/TQuad;
+   R : TQuad;
-   V : General/TPoint;
+   V : TPoint;
    Index : Integer;
 end;

-function General/TQuad.Rot : General/TQuad;
+function TQuad.Rot : TQuad;
 begin
    Sym := Self.R;
 end;

-function General/TQuad.Sym : General/TQuad;
+function TQuad.Sym : TQuad;
 begin
    Sym := Self.R.R;
 end;

-function General/TQuad.Inv : General/TQuad;
+function TQuad.Inv : TQuad;
 begin
    Sym := Self.R.R.R;
 end;

-The 3 use different approaches and I am trying to decide which approach to use to make a General/ObjectiveC class.
-I would like my General/QuadEdge class to have the following variables:
+The 3 use different approaches and I am trying to decide which approach to use to make a ObjectiveC class.
+I would like my QuadEdge class to have the following variables:

-General/NSString* edgeId;   Unique ID for each edge.
+NSString* edgeId;   Unique ID for each edge.
-General/NSString* lineId;   Unique ID for each line composed of edges. id vertex;   Refers to either a point or a face.
+NSString* lineId;   Unique ID for each line composed of edges. id vertex;   Refers to either a point or a face.

 I have tried it using the following header based on the Delphi implementation:

-@interface General/GISEdge : General/NSObject {
+@interface GISEdge : NSObject {
-    General/NSString* lineId;
+    NSString* lineId;
-    General/NSString* edgeId;
+    NSString* edgeId;
-    General/GISEdge* next;
+    GISEdge* next;
-    General/GISEdge* rotate;
+    GISEdge* rotate;
     id vertex;
     BOOL internal;  // Edge is inside the hull of the TIN (1) or on the edge is part of the outer hull (0) }

-But this implementation seems to be way too bloated because each edge has 4 General/GISEdge structures.
+But this implementation seems to be way too bloated because each edge has 4 GISEdge structures.
 If a Voronoi diagram of any significant size uses this structure, it will be way too big, won't it?

 So back to the drawing board.
 I looked at the C++ implementation and started: